 Soft Toss

-Tosser kneels six feet to the side of the hitter and tosses balls into the hitting zone.
-Hitter swings and drives the ball into a net.
-Twenty reps per hitter.
-Builds the bat path and the feeling of the barrel staying through the zone.
-A clean follow-up to tee work for hitters who roll over on outside pitches.
+Tosser kneels six feet to the side of the hitter and tosses balls into the hitting zone; the hitter swings and drives the ball into a net.
+Builds the bat path and the feeling of the barrel staying through the zone, a clean follow-up to tee work for hitters who roll over on outside pitches.

 High-Tee Low-Tee

-Two tees on the same plate, one at knee height, one at letter-high.
-Hitter takes a swing at the low ball first, then a second swing at the high ball without resetting feet.
+Two tees on the same plate, one at knee height and one at letter-high.
+The hitter swings at the low ball first, then takes a second swing at the high ball without resetting the feet.
 Builds adjustability inside a single at-bat, which matters once pitchers start working different eye levels intentionally at 12U and up.

 Inside-Outside Tee

-Tee placed on the inside half of the plate for ten swings (focus on pulling the ball into the left-center gap for a right-handed hitter), then moved to the outside half for ten more (focus on driving the ball oppo to right-center).
-Cones on the field mark the target zones.
-Builds plate coverage, which decides whether a hitter can punish pitchers who live on the corners or just chases the inside pitch and rolls over on the outside one.
+Tee placed on the inside half of the plate for ten swings (pull the ball into the left-center gap for a right-handed hitter), then moved to the outside half for ten more (drive the ball oppo to right-center), with cones marking the target zones.
+Builds plate coverage so a hitter can punish pitchers who live on the corners instead of chasing the inside pitch and rolling over outside.

 Live BP With Counts

 Pitcher throws live from the rubber behind an L-screen.
-Hitter steps in with a starting count (1-1, 0-2, or 3-1) and gets a single live at-bat.
-Use a rotation of pitchers if possible so hitters see different release points and pitch shapes.
+The hitter steps in with a starting count (1-1, 0-2, or 3-1) and gets a single live at-bat, ideally against a rotation of pitchers so hitters see different release points and pitch shapes.
 The closing block for any hitting practice once the team is past the tee-and-toss stage.
-Track contact percentage and quality contact (line drives plus hard ground balls) to decide which hitters are ready for full game speed and which need another front-toss block.
+Track contact percentage and quality contact (line drives plus hard ground balls) to decide who is ready for full game speed.

 Two-Strike Approach

 Pitcher delivers two-strike counts only.
-Hitter chokes up half an inch, widens the stance, and prioritizes contact over driving the ball.
-Goal: ten consecutive contact swings.
-Builds the discipline to give up some power for batting average with two strikes, which is a 14U-and-up adjustment that many high school hitters never make.
-The drill connects directly to the two-strike numbers tracked in our baseball stat sheet, where two-strike contact rate often separates league-average hitters from those who hit in the heart of the order.
+The hitter chokes up half an inch, widens the stance, and prioritizes contact over driving the ball.
+Builds the discipline to trade some power for batting average with two strikes, a 14U-and-up adjustment many high school hitters never make.

 Bunt and Hit-and-Run

-Hitter shows bunt or hit-and-run on a coach's call with a runner taking off from first.
-Defense plays it live.
-Bunts work down the third base line for sacrifices and toward first to push the runner.
-The hit-and-run rep forces the hitter to make contact with the runner already moving, which is a different swing decision than a standard at-bat.
+Hitter shows bunt or hit-and-run on a coach's call with a runner taking off from first, and the defense plays it live.
+Bunts work down the third base line for sacrifices and toward first to push the runner; the hit-and-run forces contact with the runner already moving, a different swing decision than a standard at-bat.
 A 12U-and-up drill that decides a surprising number of close games.
-For lineup planning that gets the right hitter up in those spots, see our baseball batting order template.

 Pitching Drills